Why Do Cats Love Heights?

 Cats love heights.
 At some point, your cat will try to get to the highest spot they can in your house.
 That might be your bookcase, your mantle, the top of your fridge, or on top of your dresser.
 In fact, your cat may even seek to perch on top of your shoulders.

-There are a few reasons as to why cats like to be in places that are high up.
+Vertical spaces inside a home are an important part of the cat’s living zone.
+Here are a few reasons as to why cats like to be in places that are high up.

-Cats Like to Observe
+Cats like to observe

 Cats are natural observers.
 They like to spend long amounts of time watching and listening to what’s going on around them.
 Being up high provides cats with a better viewpoint from which they can observe the coming and goings of the household.